 The hypermedia APIs of the future would be consumed by automated agents in much the same way that humans today interact with web sites.
 People discover all the available resources and functions of a web site by visiting its home page and clicking through the links and filling out the forms, following instructions provided in the web pages themselves.
 So too automated agents would discover and interact with all the available resources and operations of a web service by visiting the root URL of its API and following the links and controls described in the server’s response messages.

 This principle is called "following your nose".
-It is achieved by supplying all necessary documentation to interact with the site or service "in-band", ie encoded within a server’s response messages.
+It is achieved by supplying "in-band" all the necessary documentation to interact with the site or service.
+The instructions to use a hypermedia API would be encoded within its response messages.

 A REST API should be entered with no prior knowledge beyond the initial URI (bookmark) and set of standardized media types that are appropriate for the intended audience… From that point on, all application state transitions must be driven by client selection of server-provided choices that are present in the received representations…